sayymon/kotlin-basics/topics/logging.md

 There are several things to consider when logging: when we log? what we log? how we log?
 Let’s find out the answers to these questions.

 Há várias coisas a se considerar ao registrar: quando registramos? o que nós registramos? como podemos logar?
 Vamos descobrir as respostas para essas perguntas.

+When, What, and How

+Quando, o que e como

+As we've mentioned above, there are several common reasons to generate logs:
+Como nós mencionamos acima, existem varias razões comuns para geração de logs:

+troubleshooting -> Solução de problemas auditing -> Auditoria profiling -> aprumando, endireitando, comparando, cotejando, alinhando statistics -> estatisticas

+What we log usually depends on the application.
+In any case, we should be able to understand the execution path of a program through the logs.
+It is important to avoid excessive logging as it is costly.
+For example, there's no need to log the start and the end of every method, their arguments, since they are easy to track.
+Logs are meant to cover server issues, database issues, networking issues, errors from unanticipated user inputs, states of dynamically created objects, configuration values.

+O que nós usualmente logamos depende da aplicação, Em todo caso, devemos ser capazes de entender o caminho da execução de um programa por meio dos logs.
+Isto é importante para evitar logs excessivos pois é caro.
+Por exemplo, não há necessidade para logar o começo e o fim de todo o método, seus argumentos, uma vez que são faceis de rastrear.
+Logs visão cobrir problemas de servidor, banco de dados, redes, erros erros de entradas imprevistas do usuário, estados de objetos criados dinamicamente, valores de configuração

+Providing contextual information in your log messages is very important as well.
+Often, the success or the failure of a program depends on the user inputs.
+So, you need to put them in your log messages if necessary.
+For example, when authenticating a user, log the username that is inputted.
+Context is also important when your program runs in a concurrent environment.
+In such a case the thread name can be added to the log message.

+Fornecer informações contextuais em suas mensagens de log tambem é muito importante.
+Muitas vezes, o sucesso ou a falha de um programa depende das entradas do usuario.
+Portanto, você precisa colocá-los em suas mensagens de log, se necessário.
+Por exemplo, ao autenticar um usuário, registre o nome de usuário inserido.
+O contexto também é importante quando seu programa é executado em um ambiente concorrente.
+Nesse caso, o nome do thread pode ser adicionado à mensagem de log.